NITESH-DANGI/Zomato/README.md

 ## 🚀 Overview

-This repository contains the core backend infrastructure for the **Tomato** platform.
+This repository contains the core backend infrastructure for the **Zomato** platform.
 Built with a scalable microservices architecture, it handles high-concurrency operations for a modern food delivery ecosystem.

 ## 🏗️ Architecture